NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

     }
 ```

-A bit confusing but here take a look
+A bit confusing, yes, but  take a look at this image to better understand it.

 [![]({{site.baseurl}}/assets/img/blog/lambda2.png)]({{site.baseurl}}/assets/img/blog/lambda.png)

 The value 5 with <span style="color:red" >red</span> underline is pass to variable `a` and the other 5 with <span style="color:green" >green</span> underline is pass to variable `b` and notice that the function literal `(a, b) -> a + b` is exactly the same as on the anonymous inner class `add()` we define.
 The only difference is that on java 7 we have 3 lines of code while on java 8 lambda its only one liner.
-Also, if lambda expression is one liner, we can just **omit** the **return** keyword if it is returning something.
+Also, if lambda expression is **one** liner, we can just **omit** the **return** keyword if it is returning something.

 #### Type Inference
 We could omit the data type `int` of `a` and `b` to make it look like this: